 - ½ cup brown sugar

-- 1 pack dried banana blossoms about 100 grams, soaked in water
+- 100 grams banana blossoms dried, soaked in water

 - 5 pieces dried bay leaves

 - Boil 6 cups water in a pot.
 Add the pork hock.
 Continue to boil for 15 minutes.
 Discard water and wash the pork with running water until all impurities are cleaned.

 - Pour the water in a pot and bring to a boil.
 Add the whole pepper corn and dried bay leaves

 - Pour soy sauce into the pot and add the garlic.

 - Put-in the sliced pork hock and simmer for 1 to 1.5 hours (or cook in pressure cooker for 30 minutes)

 - Add the vinegar and simmer for 10 minutes

 - Place the banana blossoms in and simmer for 5 to 7 minutes

 - Add the brown sugar and salt and simmer for 2 minutes